vkvam/gdx-artemis/README.md

 ## Summary

-This is a [fork](https://code.google.com/p/artemis-framework/) of [Artemis Entity System Framework](http://gamadu.com/artemis/) which uses [libdx](http://libgdx.badlogicgames.com/) for containers and pooling.
-There are some major changes made to make Artemis more robust, memory efficient and intuitive.
+This is a fork of [fork](https://github.com/apotapov/gdx-artemis) adapted for use by https://github.com/vkvam/lime

 ## Maven